-Using ice cubes can damage orchid roots.
+Using ice cubes can damage the roots.
 Aside from that, a couple of ice cubes just don’t provide enough water.
 Remember your plant likes to be watered thoroughly, occasionally NOT lightly and frequently.

-Providing Your Moth Orchid The Right Amount of Light
+Providing Your Orchid The Right Amount of Light

 Many orchids like terete Vandas thrive in direct sunlight as long as it doesn’t burn them.
-Moth orchids are a little different in that they are considered low-light orchids.
+These orchids are a little different in that they are considered low-light orchids.

 They do better in indirect light than in the direct sun.
 The ideal setting for a phal is an east window.
 If you only have a west window available, provide a sheer curtain to diffuse the bright light.